 The New York Times just published a sobering article, "Does It Pay to Be a Writer"?
 Answer: not unless you have another gig or happen to make bank on royalties.

 Some critics have called for JK Rowling to stop writing Harry Potter stories.
-Say what?
-Why can't she write whatever she wants?
+What the what?
+Why can't she do whatever the heck she wants?

-A famous poet and an English critic read J.R.R.
-Tolkien's 'The Lord of the Rings' and have surprisingly similar things to say about the function of imagination.
+A famous poet and an English critic read 'The Lord of the Rings' and had surprisingly similar things to say about the function of imagination.